top of page

 2026

 Move through scripture and Lent by reading the words of these songs and listening to the voices that bring them to life.
-You are invited to sing along.
+These recordings were made by the artists so that you may feel and know their words.

 In truth, each of these 40 Freedom Songs traces its roots far further back than the founding of the United States to times of turbulence recounted to us by those who lived scripture.
 These songs are Biblical.